 - Origination Fee – An origination fee is an upfront fee charged by a lender for processing a new loan.
 It is usually a small percentage of the loan.
 Some lenders, like Discover, have no origination fees.

-With a solid understanding of personal loan terms, you can read and analyze with more clarity to determine what loan terms are right for you.
-Knowing these terms may help you get just what you want out of a personal loan, without surprises.
+With a solid understanding of this personal loan glossary, you can read and analyze with more clarity to determine what loan terms are right for you.
+Knowing these personal loan definitions may help you get just what you want, without surprises.

-If you’re ready to move forward, be sure to read through our checklist on everything you need to apply for a personal loan.
+If you’re ready to move forward, be sure to read what you need to apply for a personal loan.